-The following table represents aggregate fees billed to us for the fiscal years ended December 31, 2020 and 2019 by Deloitte & Touche LLP.
+The following table represents aggregate fees billed to us for the fiscal years ended December 31, 2021 and 2020 by Deloitte & Touche LLP.

-Fiscal Ye ear Ended
+Fiscal Ye ar Ended

-2020 2019
+2021 2020

-Audit Fees (1) \$590,520 \$933,608
+Audit Fees (1) \$670,504 \$590,520

-Tax Fees \$ 21,525
+Tax Fees \$ 99,244 \$ 21,525

-Total Fees \$612,045 \$933,608
+Total Fees \$769,748 \$612,045

 (1) Audit fees consist of fees billed for professional services provided in connection with the audit of our annual financial statements, the review of our quarterly financial statements and audit services that are normally provided by independent registered public accounting firm in connection with regulatory filings.
-The audit fees also include fees for professional services provided in connection with our initial public offering ("IPO") and our public offering of common stock in November 2020, incurred during the fiscal years ended December 31, 2020 and 2019, including comfort letters, consents and review of documents filed with the SEC.
+The audit fees also include fees for professional services provided in connection with our initial public offering ("IPO"), our public offering of common stock in November 2020 and our other SEC registration statements, incurred during the fiscal years ended December 31, 2021 and 2020, including comfort letters, consents and review of documents filed with the SEC.